flows-network/docs/docs/external-service/sendgrid.md

 # SendGrid

-The [`sendgrid-flows` crate](https://docs.rs/sendgrid-flows/), enables you to automate email operations using SendGrid on the [Flows Network](https://flows.network/)  platform.
-You can send emails directly from your Flows functions, thereby enhancing the communication and alerting capabilities of your Flows applications.
+The [`sendgrid-flows`](https://docs.rs/sendgrid-flows/) library enables you to automate email operations using SendGrid on the [Flows Network](https://flows.network/) platform.
+You can send emails directly from your `Flows Functions`, providing you with more ways of communication and enhancing your ability to deliver results.

 ## Trigger

-A `Flows Function` or bot, built with this library, waits for an event to occur, such as a new message in a Slack channel, then kicks into action.
-The `listen_to_channel()` function from the `slack_flows` library is used to register a listener for incoming messages in a specific Slack channel.
+A `Flows Function` or bot, built with this library, is able to send emails upon your request.
+It can be integrated seamlessly with other services on the `Flows Network`.

 ## Action

-Upon your instruction, the function sends an email through SendGrid.
-The `send_email()` function is used to dispatch the email.
-The action is defined within the callback function provided to `listen_to_channel()`.
+When instructed, the function uses the `send_email()` function to send an email through SendGrid.
+The specific action taken is defined within the function that you provide to `listen_to_channel()`.

 ## Recommended flows and templates